docker/compose/docs/django.md

 <!--[metadata]>
 +++
-title = "Quickstart Guide: Compose and Django" description = "Getting started with Docker Compose and Django" keywords = ["documentation, docs,  docker, compose, orchestration, containers"] [menu.main] parent="smn_workw_compose" weight=4
+title = "Quickstart: Compose and Django" description = "Getting started with Docker Compose and Django" keywords = ["documentation, docs,  docker, compose, orchestration, containers"] [menu.main] parent="workw_compose" weight=4
 +++
 <![end-metadata]-->

-# Quickstart Guide: Compose and Django
+# Quickstart: Compose and Django

 This quick-start guide demonstrates how to use Compose to set up and run a simple Django/PostgreSQL app.
 Before starting, you'll need to have